kedacore/keda-docs/content/docs/2.4/scalers/solace.md

 +++

 ### Trigger Specification
-This specification describes the `solace-event-queue` trigger that scales based on a Solace PubSub+ Event Broker queues.
+This specification describes the `solace-event-queue` trigger that scales based on a Solace PubSub+ Event Broker queue.

 ```yaml
 triggers: